SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 asking for approval _for an age group you didn't test_ is skating on thin ice.

-You'd think Pfizer/BioNTech would have learned from their EUA experience not to propose for low-statistics age cohorts, but here we are.
+You'd think Pfizer/BioNTech would have learned from their EUA experience not to propose for low-statistics age cohorts&hellip; but here we are.

 ## The Old Reliable(s)